The spicy heat of the pita crisps is tamed by the cooling flavors of pineapple and lime.

 2 teaspoons hot pepper sauce

 Combine all salsa ingredients except onion and cilantro in 3-quart saucepan.
-Cook over medium-high heat until mixture comes to a boil (3 to 5 minutes).
+Cook over medium-high heat 3-5 minutes or until mixture comes to a boil.
 Continue cooking, stirring occasionally, 9-12 minutes or until mixture is thickened.
 Refrigerate at least 2 hours until chilled.

 Heat oven to 375°F.